Bill Text: CA AB2433 | 2023-2024 | Regular Session | Amended

 This bill, the California Private Permitting Review and Inspection Act, would require a building department of the county or city to prepare a schedule of the above-described fees and post the schedule on the county or city’s internet website if the city or county prescribes the fees.

 Existing law, the California Building Standards Law, establishes the California Building Standards Commission within the Department of General Services.
 Existing law requires the commission to approve and adopt building standards and to codify those standards in the California Building Standards Code.
+Code, which is also referred to as the State Building Standards Code.
 Existing law requires the building department of every city or county to enforce the provisions of the State Housing Law, the California Building Standards Code, and the other specified rules and regulations promulgated pursuant to the State Housing Law.
 Existing law requires the local agency, upon the applicant’s request, to contract with or employ temporarily a private entity or person to check the plans and specifications submitted as part of an application for a residential building permit, when there is excessive delay in checking the plans and specifications.
 Existing law defines “excessive delay” as a local agency taking more than 30 days after submittal of a complete application to complete the structural building safety plan check of the applicant’s set of plans and specifications, as specified.
 Existing law authorizes the local agency to inspect any building or premises whenever necessary to secure compliance with, or prevent a violation of, any provision of the law.

-This bill would authorize an applicant to contract or employ at the applicant’s own expense a private professional provider, as defined, to check plans and specifications submitted as part of an application for a building permit if the local agency has not completed checking plans and specifications within 30 business days of receiving the application.
+This bill would authorize an applicant to contract or employ at the applicant’s own expense a private professional provider, as defined, to check plans and specifications submitted as part of an application for a building permit would, if the local agency has not completed checking plans and specifications within 30 business days of receiving the application.
 The bill would also authorize an applicant to contract with or employ at the applicant’s own expense a private professional provider to complete an inspection as part of an application for a building permit if the local agency has not completed the inspection within 5 business days of receiving a request for an inspection.
-The bill would require a local agency to create a list of suggested private professional providers and post the list on its internet website.
-The bill would require a private professional provider to prepare an affidavit, under penalty of perjury, that the private professional provider performed the plan-checking services or inspection and that the plans and specification or building complies with the State Housing Law and the California Building Standards Code, as specified, if the plans and specifications or building complies with the State Housing Law and the California Building Standards Code.
-The bill would require the applicant to submit to the local agency a specified report of the plans and specifications check or inspection, which includes the affidavit, within 5 business days of the completion of the check or inspection.
-The bill would require the local agency, within 30 business days of receiving the report, to consider the report and issue or deny a building permit if the plans and specifications, building, and the private professional provider complies or fails to comply with the State Housing Law or the California Building Standards Code, as specified.
+The bill would require a completed application for a building permit, require a local agency, upon the applicant’s request, to perform plan-checking services and assess the plans and specifications to ensure that the plans and specifications comply with the State Housing Law and the State Building Standards Code, as provided.
+The bill would require a local agency to directly perform or contract with or employ a private professional provider to perform those plan-checking services and take prescribed actions, including issuing or denying the building permit within a specified timeframe, as prescribed.
+If a private professional provider performs these plan-checking services, the bill would require the private professional provider to prepare an affidavit, under penalty of perjury, that the private professional provider they performed the plan-checking services or inspection and that the plans and specification or building complies with the State Housing Law and the California Building Standards Code, as specified, if the plans and specifications or building complies with the State Housing Law and the California Building Standards Code.
+The bill would require the applicant specifications comply with specified law, and to submit to the local agency a specified report of the plans and specifications check or inspection, which includes the affidavit, plan-checking services within 5 business days of the completion of the check or inspection. those services.
+The bill would require the local agency, within 30 business days of receiving the report, to consider the report and issue or deny a building permit if the plans and specifications, building, and the private professional provider complies or fails specifications comply or fail to comply with the State Housing Law or the California Building Standards Code, as specified.
+The bill would authorize a local agency to charge the applicant reasonably necessary fees to defray the costs directly attributable to performing plan-checking services pursuant to these provisions.
 The bill would authorize an applicant to appeal a denial of a building permit to a local appeals board.
-The bill would provide that the bill’s provisions do not apply to health facilities, public buildings, or highrise structures.
+The bill would provide that the bill’s provisions do not apply to health facilities, public buildings, or highrise structures. specified facilities, including health facilities and public buildings.

 By expanding the crime of perjury and imposing new duties on local agencies, the bill would impose a state-mandated local program.